One public and two live-streamed overnight performances with No Face Performance Group at The Barnes Foundation

 Drop in any time between 11:59 pm – 6 am or stay for the entire vigil.

 Tickets for the public performance are available here.

-No Face Performance Group is the collaborative project of founding members and co-artistic directors Jaime Maseda and Mark McCloughan.
-Working as a duo, and with a revolving group of associate artists, they make performances using a wide variety of processes and sources.
+No Face Performance Group is the collaborative project of performing artists Jaime Maseda and Mark McCloughan.
+Working as a duo and with a revolving group of associate artists, they make performances using a wide variety of processes and sources.
 No Face was founded in 2007 to explore a performer-driven creation process.
 Since then, the group has created sixteen-odd original works.

 Abbot Adam:Matins/Lauds is kindly supported by The Barnes Foundation.